-The following information discusses the financial condition and results of operations of Citizens Holding Company (the "Company") as of December 31, 2015, 2014 and 2013.
+The following information discusses the financial condition and results of operations of Citizens Holding Company (the "Company") as of December 31, 2016, 2015 and 2014.
 In this discussion, all references to the activities, operations or financial performance of the Company reflect the Company's activities, operations and financial performance through its wholly-owned subsidiary, The Citizens Bank of Philadelphia, Mississippi (the "Bank"), unless otherwise specifically noted.
 The Company's financial statements and accompanying notes should be read in conjunction with this Management's Discussion and Analysis.

-Over the past three years, the Company has experienced growth in total assets and total deposits as management has capitalized on opportunities for organic growth within the Company's market area and the addition of two branches in 2014.
-Total assets increased over the three-year period by \$92.7 million or 10.5%.
-In the three-year period, net income increased every year in the three-year period ended December 31, 2015.
+Over the past three years, the Company has experienced growth in total assets and total deposits as management has capitalized on opportunities for organic growth within the Company's market area and the addition of two branches in 2014 and a loan production office in 2016.
+Total assets increased over the three-year period by \$152.143 million or 17.4%.
+In the three-year period, net income increased the first two years of the three-year period ended December 31, 2016 before decreasing in 2016.
 Although the cost of deposits decreased in all three years, the interest received on earning assets decreased at a faster rate and the net interest margin decreased in all three years.
-Loan loss provisions in 2015 and 2014 decreased after increasing in 2013.
+Loan loss provisions decreased in all three years from 2014 to 2016.
 Regardless of the decreases in the interest margins, management believes it has made appropriate provisions for loan losses.